-Wide dynamical range and high IP3 are desired.
-The receiver must accept wide dynamic signals because a typical radioastronomical signal has a form of a weak signal covered by a strong man-made noise.
+We require following technical parameter, to supersede existing digitalization units solutions.
+Primarily, we need wide dynamical range and high IP3.
+The receiver must accept wide dynamic signals because a typical radioastronomical signal has a form of a weak signal covered by a strong man-made noise or other undesired noises as lighting, Sun emissions etc.

-Summary of main required parameters follows
+Summary of other additional required parameters follows

-- Dynamical range better than 80 dB
+- Dynamical range better than 80 dB see section ?? for explanation

 - Phase stability between channels

-- Noise (all types)
+- Low noise (all types)

 - Sampling jitter better than 100 metres

 - Support for any number of receivers in range 1 to 8